HexaCluster/oid2bytea/README.md

 ### Description

-Program used to convert large objects columns in a PostgreSQL database into bytea.
+Program used to convert large objects columns in a PostgreSQL database into bytea. `oid2bytea` will automatically detect the oid columns and process to their bytea transformation automatically; parallel processing can be used to accelerate the migration.

-Before running the migration be sure that there are no missing large objects (the oid have no entries in the pg_largeobject_metadata table) because the migration of the table will fail.
-To check any missing large object run first oid2bytea with the --missing option, for example:
+Before running the migration be sure that there are no missing large objects (the `oid` have no entries in the `pg_largeobject_metadata` table) because the migration of the table will fail.
+To check any missing large object run first `oid2bytea` with the `--missing` option, for example:

     ./oid2bytea -d testdb --missing
     LOG: Verifying if column public.test_oid1.bindata has missing large objects that will make lo_get() fail...